hydephp/hyde/README.md

 ### NPM Commands
-To help in development the `package.json` comes with a few built in scripts.
+To help in developing the `package.json` comes with a few built-in scripts.
 Make sure you have Node and NPM installed.
 > If it is the first time running a command, remember to run `npm install` first!

 The main commands are: